Purpose

 College Communication

-Owner: Vice Provost for Student Affairs
+Owner: Associate Vice President and Chief Student Affairs Officer

 Official policy regarding College Communication.

-Owner: Vice Provost for Student Affairs
+Owner: Associate Vice President and Chief Student Affairs Officer

 Official policy regarding College Communication.

 Teachers College, recognizing the increasing need for electronic communication with students, has established email as an official means of communication with students.
 In order to ensure effective communication with students, students are required to activate and use the email address provided by the College.
-Information on how to do that is located at

-Teachers College expects that every studen will receive email at his or her Teachers College email address and will read email on a frequent and consistent basis.
+Teachers College expects that every student will receive email at his or her Teachers College email address and will read email on a frequent and consistent basis.
 A student’s failure to receive Teachers College and read College communications in a timely manner does not absolve that student from knowing and complying with the content of such communications.
 Students may elect to redirect (auto-forward) email sent to their Teachers College email address.
 Students who (auto-forward) redirect email from their official College email address to another address do so at their own risk.
 If email is lost as a result of forwarding, it does not absolve the student from the responsibilities associated with communications sent to their official University email address.
 All use of email will be consistent with other Teachers College and Columbia University policies including the Acceptable Use Policy at https://my.tc.columbia.edu.

 While most of College communications is handled through the official College email, on occasion the College will need to contact students using postal services.
 In addition, to be in compliance with various state and federal regulations, the College must have accurate information on the permanent residence and current location of all students.
 It is the responsibility of students to verify and update their addresses, as necessary, each semester.
 Students may view and update their addresses through myTC under the TC Services tab – Update Addresses and Phones.
 Teachers College defines the location and residence of the student as the campus address, if applicable, or the mailing address that is active on the Student Information System.
 If a student does not have an active campus or mailing address, the permanent address will be considered the official location and residence of a student.